 12. Short Undercut

 The style below is kept really short on the sides, with a coarse taper cut down to a beard fade.
-It’s a versatile style that’s also good for those with thinning hair or a receding hairline.
+It’s a versatile style that’s also good for those with thinning or receding hairline.

 These looks still have faded sides, but the length is cropped and then styled as a comb over or with spikes.
 This can also look like a longer crew cut hairstyle.